HolmesLab/ClinicalNetDynamics/README.md

 * Data_Splitting_Cocuzza.py: python script on how we split data into train/test/validation to avoid data leakage (see manuscript Methods)

 * Heatmap_NetColors_Cocuzza.py: python function to visualize network color labels on x/y axes of functional connectivity matrices

+* .Rmd scripts: RStudio scripts that are helpful for some functions inside Fingerprints_Cocuzza.py.
+See usage notes in Fingerprints_Cocuzza.py for details.
+Note that these R scripts require adaptation to your machine (e.g., directories, etc.) and research study (e.g., dataset specifications).

+* .npy, .csv, and .pkl files.
+These are helper files for running functions in Fingerprints_Cocuzza.py (see usage notes in that script).
+These are fully de-identified and can be reconstituted by openly available Transdiagnostic Connectome Project data (see below for links to OpenNeuro and NDA).

 **Outside resources relevant to manuscript:**
 * Transdiagnostic Connectome Project data via [OpenNeuro](https://openneuro.org/datasets/ds005237) and [NIMH Data Archive](https://nda.nih.gov/study.html?id=2932)